SAP-archive/docs/concepts/bot_connector/send_messages.md

 ## Delay

-You can also set an optional delay for each of your messages, between 0 and 5 seconds.
-This delay will be applied before sending the next message.
+You can also set an optional delay of between 0 and 5 seconds for each of your messages.
+This delay is applied before sending the next message.
-If you don't set a "delay" then the messages will be sent consecutively in the order you specified without waiting time.
+If you don't set a delay, the messages are sent consecutively in the order you specified, with no wait time.

 <div class="mt2" />